felipefialho/css-components/README.md

+## ⚠️ Disclaimer

+This is an old project, when I made it in 2014 I was tried use some possibilities about HTML/CSS and I loved the result.
+So I know a lot of people that used these components in production projects (I've used a lot of times).

+But the things changed in the nexts years and there are better choices to made these components.

+So I just maintain this project as an experimental thing and I probability won't make changes anymore.

+But you is free to use it as you want 😁❤️

+___

 ![Pure CSS Components Logo](logo-pcc.jpg "Pure CSS Components")

 [![Netlify Status](https://api.netlify.com/api/v1/badges/566334bb-2cd1-4548-91b0-b2869a85158b/deploy-status)](https://app.netlify.com/sites/css-components/deploys)
 [![license](https://img.shields.io/github/license/felipefialho/css-components.svg)](./license.md)
 [![GitHub contributors](https://img.shields.io/github/contributors/felipefialho/css-components.svg)](https://github.com/felipefialho/css-components/graphs/contributors)

-A set of common UI Components using the power of CSS and without Javascript.
+> A set of common UI Components using the power of CSS and without Javascript

 [View the project](https://css-components.felipefialho.com)